 Applicable Legal Sanctions

 Employees and students who violate State and/or Federal law may be subject to criminal prosecution.
-A number of Illinois and Federal statutes provide extended definitions of what constitutes illegal possession, use, and distribution of alcohol and drugs.
+A number of Illinois and federal statutes provide extended definitions of what constitutes illegal possession, use, and distribution of alcohol and drugs.
 Criminal penalties for violations of Illinois statutes include terms of imprisonment for up to sixty (60) years and fines of up to $500,000.
-Equally severe penalties and sanctions may be imposed for violations of Federal statutes.
-Detailed information on penalties and sanctions are distributed annually to all students, faculty and staff and are available from the Office of Student Rights and Responsibilities.
+Equally severe penalties and sanctions may be imposed for violations of federal statutes.
+Detailed information on penalties and sanctions are distributed annually to all students, faculty and staff and are available from Student Affairs.
 Definitions of legal sanctions under Illinois law for the unlawful possession, use and distribution of illicit drugs and alcohol are included in 720 ILCS Sec.
 570/201 et seq. and 720 ILCS Sec 550/1 et seq., copies of which are available for review by students and employees in the University library.

 Distribution of Materials

-New employees will be sent the Drug and Alcohol Prevention Policy via e-mail or as part of their new employee orientation materials distributed by the Office of Human Resources.
+New employees will be sent the Drug and Alcohol Prevention Policy via email or as part of their new employee orientation materials distributed by the Human Resources.

 The school must conduct a biennial review of its program to determine its effectiveness and implement changes to the program if they are needed and ensure that any disciplinary sanctions are consistently enforced.

 Biennial review will be conducted by the Drug and Alcohol Abuse Prevention Program Content Review Committee.
 The committee will determine program effectiveness and implement changes to the program as needed.
-The committee will review a summary report of all disciplinary sanctions imposed by the Dean of Students Office and the Office of Human Resources to ensure that all sanctions are consistently enforced.
+The committee will review a summary report of all disciplinary sanctions imposed by the Dean of Students and Human Resources to ensure that all sanctions are consistently enforced.